wacncontent/CustomizeTool/removeCommentOutput/articles/app-service-web/web-sites-dotnet-deploy-aspnet-webforms-app-membership-oauth-sql-database.md

 When a user that is not part of the "canEdit" role attempts to modify the data, they will be redirected to the *Log in* page.

 ##Deploy the Application with the Database to Azure
-Now that the web application is complete, you can publish it to Azure.
+Now that the web site is complete, you can publish it to Azure.

 ###Publish the Application
 1. In Visual Studio, build the project (**Ctrl+Shift+B**).